-We experience flow when we develop a high level of skill in an area, and challenging ourselves adequately.
-Pushing yourself to complete a marathon often results in a flow state, whereas eating a pound of doritos would likely result in little or no flow state - it requires minimal focus or skill.
+We experience flow when we develop a high level of skill in an area and challenge ourselves adequately.
+Pushing yourself to complete a marathon often results in a flow state, whereas eating a pound of Doritos would likely result in little or no flow state (it requires minimal focus or skill).

-You probably encounter micro-flow states throughout the day - navigating traffic with two screaming kids in the car, cooking for a large party of people, or dealing with a complex problem at work.
+You might experience micro-flow states throughout the day during activities like navigating traffic with two screaming kids in the car, cooking for a large party of people, or dealing with a complex problem at work.
 Seeking out these small moments of flow results in a greater sense of happiness in your life in general.

 Interestingly, it’s actually your belief in your skill level that enhances and influences a flow state.
 When you get down on yourself in a race, the minutes start stretching into hours, and the suffering takes over.
-Conversely, “you got this, you can do this!” results in a laser focus, and can help you push past boundaries and limitations.
+Conversely, saying to yourself, “you got this, you can do this!” results in laser focus, and can help you push past boundaries and limitations.

 Unfortunately, flow doesn’t grow on trees.
-It’s not something that you can just dream up, or force, either.
+It’s not something that you can just dream up or force.
 It’s a skill.
-Something that requires care and refinement; yet there’s no guarantee it will happen.
-But you can put yourself in situations where you’re more likely to experience it.
+Something that requires care and refinement.
+Yet, there’s no guarantee it will happen.
+However, you can put yourself in situations where you’re more likely to experience it.
 Luckily, many of these overlap with your activities as a runner, so there’s a bit of a sweet spot here for us!